 In certain instances such as when the alleged violation occurs during a final exam, the instructor may elect to submit all materials to document the violation to the vice president for student affairs without holding a meeting with the student.
 The vice president will then schedule a mediated discussion as outlined below.

 If the student disputes the charges, if the student decides to rescind the signed acknowledgement form, or if the instructor refers the alleged violation directly to the vice president for student affairs, the vice president will assign a mediator to schedule and conduct a facilitated discussion.
 The student will receive written notification of the date and time of the facilitated discussion by certified mail, while the instructor will receive written notification via email and interoffice mail.
 The facilitated discussion will be held no less than five nor more than fifteen days after the student reasonably should have received written notification by certified mail.
 The vice president has the discretion to extend maximum time limits for the scheduling of the mediated discussion.

 The faculty member, student who was believed to have violated the policy, and the mediator are the only participants in the facilitated discussion session.
 Other participants, including legal counsel, are excluded from attending mediated discussion sessions.
 Furthermore, these sessions may not be recorded.
 The faculty member and student may reach an agreement about the appropriate consequence(s) for a dishonesty violation keeping in mind that the process should be educational for the student who violated the policy yet fair to other students who have honestly completed the academic work.
 At the conclusion of the mediated discussion, the instructor, student, and mediator will sign a completed copy of the Mediated Discussion agreement form.

 The mediator is responsible for:

-- Providing the student and instructor with a completed and signed.
+- Providing the student and instructor with all documents pertaining to the alleged violation.